ebikatsudon/demo-site/content/docs/getting-your-site-online/_index.md

 # Uploading Your Site Via GitHub Pages

 So you've finished building your site locally, and now you're ready to deploy it for all the world to see.
 There are a whole host of ways you can do so -- check out all the ways listed on the Hugo site [here](https://gohugo.io/host-and-deploy/) -- but for this tutorial, we're using [GitHub Pages](https://pages.github.com/).
 This is a free option that eliminates the need to buy a custom domain.
-On top of that everything can be done using Git Bash, which you should already have some familiarity with if you've followed the tutorial up until this point.
+On top of that everything can be done using Git Bash, which you should already have some familiarity with if you've followed the tutorial up to this point.

 ### Step 1: Initialize Your Site in Git